Designing AI-Infused Interactive Systems for Online Communities: A Systematic Literature Review: Related Work

 \subsection{The Landscape of Online Communities}

 Online communities gained prominence in the 1990s with the rise of the Internet and have since become integral to digital life \cite{preece2000online}.
 Today, they encompass a broad spectrum of platforms, including Q\&A sites (e.g., Stack Overflow), social media groups (e.g., Facebook Groups), gaming guilds (e.g., World of Warcraft), fan forums, professional networks (e.g., LinkedIn), and collaborative knowledge bases (e.g., Wikipedia), with some communities reaching tens of millions of members \cite{oksanen2024online}.
 These spaces offer educational resources, peer support, and entertainment—services often difficult to replicate in purely offline settings \cite{vickery2007participative, preece2000online, kraut2012building}.
 A defining feature of these communities is their reliance on UGC.
 Unlike traditional media, where content is produced by professionals, these communities are driven by everyday users contributing posts, comments, videos, reviews, and other forms of media \cite{chen2011moderated}.
 This participatory model democratizes content creation and fuels platform growth \cite{preece2000online, vickery2007participative}.
+However, such openness demands ongoing efforts to maintain member engagement, manage complex social dynamics, and ensure both content quality and quantity —issues intensified by the scale and diversity of community members and content \cite{malinen2015understanding, chen2011moderated, kraut2012building}.